athoney/learning-micro/docs/boolean_control.md

 - The first conditional statement should look something like this: `if there is less than or equal to 0 honey, then show an empty honey pot`
 - The final conditional statement should look something like this: `if there is equal to or more than x honey, then show a honey pot that is full`, where `x` is the highest amount of honey that you can fit inside your jar.

 Go try that out, flash your code, test things out, and then come back to check your answers.
-Remember that you'll need the [Bumblebee Code from Day 2](https://makecode.microbit.org/_2Fc1EWYiVajJ) to communicate with the hive.
+Remember that you'll need the [Bumblebee Code](https://makecode.microbit.org/_2Fc1EWYiVajJ) to communicate with the hive.
 Good luck!

-When you're finished, open [Completed Hive from Day 3](https://makecode.microbit.org/_fuLEgw8Tyhqd) to see an example of what your completed hive program should look like.
+When you're finished, open [Completed Hive from](https://makecode.microbit.org/_fuLEgw8Tyhqd) to see an example of what your completed hive program should look like.

 ## Pass the Duck
 Let's build a multi-player game called pass the duck.
 This game will resemble hot potato, and we will program the whole game from the ground up.